-Master’s Degree (MS) in Cancer Biology, Prevention & Control
+Master’s Degree (MS) in Biology

 - Hold a bachelor’s degree in biological sciences from an accredited educational institution; or have earned an equivalent degree in biology or natural sciences from a recognized college or university in another country.